WildernessLabs/Documentation/docs/Hardware/Reference/Units/Volts/index.md

 ---
 layout: Hardware
 title: Volts
+subtitle: Amount of Electromotive Force (EMF) of electricity.
 ---

+# Intro

 Voltage, measured in volts (V), is the amount of force in which charge carriers are being moved in an electric current.